Doguus12/Doguus12.github.io/README.md

 Clicked 'Clone' to download the repository to my local machine.
 - 🔭 I’m currently working on my assignments.
 - 🌱 I’m currently learning and improving my computer skills with this class.

+# About Me
+ This is Dogus Ali Metin and I am from Turkey, Istanbul.
+I've been in the States for almost three years.
+I'm studying Computer programming and development.
+## My Interests
+I do like playing soccer; this is my favorite sport.
+I've been playing since 6 years old.
+Also, I am trying to go to the gym four days per week.
+But this semester I am pretty busy I usually stay home and do my assignments.
+## Websites I Recommend
+- [X] (https://X.com) - I always check X which is the old name called Twitter.
+Daily news, something interesting news about the world, and of course follow the soccer news.
+- [Youtube](https://www.youtube.com/) - We can find any type of video on YouTube.
+It's the pretty old application or website but it is still cool!